 The mission of Kilachand Honors College is to offer a challenging liberal education grounded in critical and creative thinking and problem-solving related to important global, social, corporate, and geopolitical challenges.
-Kilachand’s integrated, four-year curriculum is augmented by an extensive series of co-curricular events and culminates in a substantial work of empirical or scholarly research, creativity, or invention by the close of their senior year.
+Kilachand’s integrated, four-year curriculum is augmented by an extensive series of co-curricular events and culminates in a substantial work of empirical or scholarly research, creativity, or invention by the close of the senior year.
 All of these endeavors occur within a supportive living-learning community that offers educational experiences similar to those of a small liberal arts college but with the resources and intellectual depth of a major urban research university.

 Kilachand students pursue majors and minors across the ten undergraduate schools and colleges and the Faculty of Computing and Data Sciences.
 All our first-year students live together in Kilachand Hall*, where the College advisors, staff, and directors also have offices.
 Community and co-curricular events that enhance the educational goals of the college are also held in Kilachand Hall, as are the community empowerment spaces of our Circle Series.
 These events offer students opportunities for frequent, informal interactions with faculty and staff.

 The students who thrive at Kilachand are intellectually curious and courageous, and they want to put their knowledge to use to benefit their communities.
 We seek students who wish to study an array of subjects across disciplines, as well as focus deeply on their major interests.
 The Kilachand curriculum asks students to use the tools and methods of every academic discipline to understand global challenges and develop practical solutions.
 Through rigorous courses and co-curricular events, students hone their capacity for critical reasoning and effective communication, skills that are crucial to every academic, intellectual, and socially responsible enterprise as well as to that all-important pursuit of shaping an engaged and fulfilling life beyond the university.